-The Belgian Data Protection Authority (the “Belgian DPA”) recently published (in French and in Dutch) the updated list of the types of processing activities which require a data protection impact assessment (“DPIA”).
+The Belgian Data Protection Authority (the “Belgian DPA”) recently published the updated list of the types of processing activities which require a data protection impact assessment (“DPIA”).
 Article 35.4 of the EU General Data Protection Regulation (“GDPR”) obligates supervisory authorities (“SAs”) to establish a list of the processing operations that require a DPIA and transmit it to the European Data Protection Board (the “EDPB”).

 The draft list was published in April 2018.
 In October, the EDPB adopted an Opinion on the draft DPIA lists established by the SAs, including the Belgian DPA.
 Following the EDPB’s Opinion, the Belgian DPA modified its list.
 The Belgian DPA asserts that this list is neither exhaustive nor final and could be modified in the future.

 According to the Belgian DPA, the following data processing activities require companies to conduct a DPIA: